Tooth Filling in Cincinnati, OH

-Cavities can be upsetting and painful, but with help from an experienced dentist in Cincinnati, you can get the help you need to take care of your teeth!
+Cavities can be upsetting and painful, but with help from an experienced dentist in Forest Park, you can get the help you need to take care of your teeth!
 Most of the time when a person has a cavity, a standard filling will take care of the problem.
-At Kemper Meadow Family Dentistry, we help patients eliminate decayed tooth material and prevent further decay with composite filling materials.
+At Kemper Meadow Family Dentistry, we help dental patients eliminate tooth decay and prevent further decay with composite resin tooth-colored fillings in Forest Park, OH.

 What to Expect When You Get a Filling

-Tooth cavity filling is a common procedure that many patients need at one time or another.
+A filling is a common restorative dentistry procedure that many patients need at one time or another.
 Typical tooth cavity fillings take about an hour.
-This includes any time spent cleaning your teeth, inserting the filling and discussing the filling either before or after the filling is inserted.
+This includes any time spent cleaning your teeth, inserting the filling, and discussing the filling either before or after the filling is inserted.

 Pain Management